Stability of topologically protected slow light against disorder: Models and methods

-\textit{Model:} Figure~\ref{fig:ren1} shows a schematic diagram of a two-dimensional photonic crystal Chern insulator slab, which can be realized using a magneto-optical material~\cite{wang09, skirlo2015experimental}, or by nonlinear temporal modulation \cite{jin2023observation}.
+Figure~\ref{fig:ren1} shows a schematic diagram of a two-dimensional photonic crystal Chern insulator slab, which can be realized using a magneto-optical material~\cite{wang09, skirlo2015experimental}, or by nonlinear temporal modulation \cite{jin2023observation}.
 Furthermore, it has been demonstrated that the multiple winding procedure of Ref.~\cite{Guglielmon2019} can be implemented in a magneto-optical photonic crystal model~\cite{mann2021}; a depiction of the associated band structure is shown in Fig.~\ref{fig:ren1}.
 We show below that in the presence of disorder, the velocity of the edge state gets renormalized, and this effect is the leading cause of wavepacket breakup on the topological slow light edge.

-We can write down an effective theory for the topological edge state Hamiltonian in momentum space:
+Following Refs. \cite{Stacey_1982, Chou2014chalker}, we can write down an effective theory for the topological edge state Hamiltonian in momentum space (this equation defines a linear dispersion in k-space, with the possibility of coupling between different $k$ via disorder):

-where $v_e$ is the uniform velocity in the clean model.
+where $v_e$ is the uniform \jk{group} velocity in the clean model.
 Here $k$ lives in the extended zone scheme, i.e. wraps $(2n+1)$ times around the Brillouin zone $k\in(-\pi/a,\pi/a)$.
-Due to this edge wrapping, the velocity $v$ asymptotically goes as $(2n+1)^{-1}\Delta a/\pi$ for many channels, where $\Delta$ is the band gap.
+Due to this edge wrapping, the velocity $v$ asymptotically goes as \jk{$(2n+1)^{-1}\Delta a/2\pi$} for many channels, where $\Delta$ is the band gap.
 In other words, the energy wrapping occurs over the size of the subband gap $\Delta_n\sim (2n+1)^{-1}\Delta$.
-Since the left mover is spatially separated from the right movers by the bulk, we can safely neglect coupling between them even in the presence of disorder $V(x)$, since all matrix elements will be exponentially suppressed with the bulk width.
-In the supplemental material~\cite{sup_mat}, we motivate that intersubband scattering is negligible by studying impurity matrix elements in the full bulk Hamiltonian.
+Since the left mover is spatially separated from the right movers by the bulk, we can safely neglect coupling between them even in the presence of disorder $V(x)$, since all \jk{state overlaps} will be exponentially suppressed with the bulk width.
+In the Appendix~\ref{sec:mod_imp}, we motivate that intersubband scattering is negligible by studying \jk{state overlaps} in the full bulk Hamiltonian.
 Indeed, for a qualitative understanding of the physics, the edge theory shown above is sufficient.
-As we show in ~\cite{sup_mat}, there is good agreement between the continuum Hamiltonian of Eq.~\eqref{eq:ham_low} and the full lattice model of a Chern insulator.
+As we show in Fig.~\ref{fig:imp_matrix2}, there is good agreement between the continuum Hamiltonian of Eq.~\eqref{eq:ham_low} and the full lattice model of a Chern insulator.